 A director liable to be retired may be re appointed in the general meeting.
-No person who is or has been a director of a company whichshall be eligible to be re-appointed as a director of that company or appointed in other company for a period of 5 years from the date on which the said company fails to do so.
+Section 164(2) provides that no person who is or has been a director of a company whichshall be eligible to be re-appointed as a director of that company or appointed in other company for a period of 5 years from the date on which the said company fails to do so.